28/11/2015

 1. Crafty Provenance

 While the big boy distillers have shiny new copper fastened GIs to protect their interests and the beer giants have office blocks full of lawyers; native distillers, cider makers and brewers are left in Dodge City to shoot it out with the Provenance Cowboys.
 Mostly (but not exclusively) these are brand owners whose beer isn’t made in the town mentioned on the label, sometimes it’s not even made in the country.
-Their whiskey isn’t really made where the label would lead you to believe and they don’t own a distillery.
+Their whiskey isn’t made where the label would lead you to believe and they don’t own a distillery.

 2. Licencing Laws